kubernetes/community/contributors/guide/issue-triage.md

 * Close the issue if both the parties agree that it could not be reproduced.

 If you need more information to further work on the issue:
-* let the reporter know it by adding an issue comment followed by label `lifecycle/needs-information`.
+* Let the reporter know it by adding an issue comment followed by label `lifecycle/needs-information`.

 In all cases, if you do not get a response in 20 days then close the issue with an appropriate comment.
 If you have permission to close someone else's issue, first `/assign` the issue to yourself, then `/close` it.
 If you do not, please leave a comment describing your findings.

 ### Help Wanted/Good First Issues
 To identify issues that are specifically groomed for new contributors, we use the [help wanted](https://github.com/kubernetes/kubernetes/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and [good first issue](https://github.com/kubernetes/kubernetes/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) labels.
 To use these labels:
-* review our specific [guidelines](/contributors/guide/help-wanted.md) for how to use them.
+* Review our specific [guidelines](/contributors/guide/help-wanted.md) for how to use them.
 * If the issue satisfies these guidelines, you can add the `help wanted` label with the `/help` command and the `good first issue` label with the `/good-first-issue` command.
 Please note that adding the `good first issue` label will also automatically add the `help wanted` label.
 * If an issue has these labels but does not satisfy the guidelines, please ask for more details to be added to the issue or remove the labels using the `/remove-help` or `/remove-good-first-issue` commands.